-Name of the policy to which the Module belongs (if applicable).
+Name of the policy to which the module belongs (if applicable).

 Root cause analysis chain (for Services only).

-Shows the child groups of the Agent (only for command macros and action macros).
+It shows the child groups of the Agent (only for command macros and action macros).

 IP address of the server to which the Agent is assigned.